Professor Dominique Brossard leading discussion with graduate students in LSC 700: Colloquium in Life Sciences Communication.

 Travel and Professional Development Grants

-Every student is encouraged to apply for the Graduate School’s Student Research Grants Competition each year.
+Every student is encouraged to apply for the Graduate School’s Student Research Grants Competition (formerly known as the Vilas Travel Grants) each year.
 These grants are intended to support both Conference Presentation Funds and Research Travel Awards.
-It is critical that students plan to apply early and follow campus travel policies for transportation and travel.
+It’s critical that students plan to apply early and follow campus travel policies for transportation and travel.

 Also, graduate students in LSC can apply for financial support from the department for travel to academic conferences.
 Students can apply for up to $1,000 for international travel and up to $500 for domestic travel.
-More information is provided to students via e-mail during the application cycles.
+In order to be eligible for these awards, students need to fulfill all of the criteria.
+For more information, pay close attention to your student email.

 Scholarships